-As you know from earlier posts, poorly run, time-wasting meetings peeve me.
+As you know from earlier posts, poorly run, time-wasting, bad meetings peeve me.

-If you want to improve meetings, gather data to focus your efforts.
-At the end of the meeting, ask participants to rate their Return on Time Invested (ROTI) using this five point scale:
+If you want better meetings, gather data to focus your efforts.
+At the end of each team meeting, ask participants to rate their Return on Time Invested (ROTI) using this five point scale:

 0 = Lost Principle: No Benefit Received for Time Invested